danshirley1/farm-simulator/README.md

 # Implementation Overview

-This task was somewhat over-specified for a 2 hour job, therefore I versioned incremental commits every 2 hours so you can gauge my progress from that.
+This task was somewhat over-specified for a 2 hour job, therefore I versioned incremental commits every 2 hours or so and you can gauge my progress from that.

 Unfortunately without any starter app 2 hours was sent on getting to any type of starting point to avoid not really demonstrating much.